MicrosoftDocs/cpp-docs/docs/mfc/reference/cd2dbrush-class.md

 ### Parameters

 *transform*<br/>
-The transform to apply to the render target
+The transform to apply to the brush

 ## See also